camwestwood/xapi/recipes/intervention/intervention_student.md

 ### Verb

 The verb, depends on the intervention activity taking place.
-A list of verbs describing interventions and related recipes can be found at the bottom of this recipe page (to be moved to vocab after draft).
+A list of verbs describing interventions and any related recipes can be found at the bottom of this recipe page (to be moved to vocab after draft).
 In this example the student attended a revision module.

 ''' javascript
 "verb": {